denham-ed/rescala/documentation/docs/TESTING.md

 On Google Chrome, Rescala has been tested down to a width of 320px.

-## Unresolved Bugs
+## Resolved Bugs
 **Focus Chart Overlap**
-Occasionally the widget containing the Focus chart on the Dashboard overlaps other widgets.
+Previously, the widget containing the Focus chart on the Dashboard overlaps other widgets.
-I believe this is caused by MasonryJS calculating the position before the image is fully loaded and is resolved when the rescreen is resized.
-Future updates will solve this by using the
+This was solved using MasonryJS's imagesLoaded property, which waits until all images are loaded until calculating the layout.